informatics-isi-edu/chaise/docs/dev-docs/manual-test.md

         > No matching record found for the given filter or facet.
            You are not authorized to perform this action.
 [Please login]() to continue.

-## 409 error without session -> 401 error
-- Navigate to a creation form that has columns that require a user to be logged in to change ([Example](https://dev.rebuildingakidney.org/chaise/recordedit/#2/RNASeq:Study))
-- open another tab and log out of the application
-- go back to original tab and submit the data
-- instead of a 409 conflict error (because an anonymous user can't modify some columns like RCB), a login dialog should be provided to the user

 ## Record (url to page pending..)
 - Making sure markdown displayed entities show properly
 - Single lists don't have a bullet before the only item